OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 systems.

-The value that corresponds to the ``normalizations`` key is a dictionary in which the normalizations for factor loadings, intercepts and measurement variances are specified.
+The value that corresponds to the ``normalizations`` key is a dictionary in which the normalizations for factor loadings and intercepts are specified.
 Its values (for each type of normalization) are lists of dictionaries.
 There is one dictionary for each period.
 Its keys are the names of the measurements whose factor loading are normalized.
 The values are the number the loading is normalized to.
 For loadings it is typical to normalize to one, but any non-zero value is ok.
 Intercepts are typically normalized to zero, but any value is ok.
-Variances have to be normalized to a positive number.

 The example model has no normalizations on intercepts and this is ok due to the known location and scale of the CES production function.
-The same result would have obtained if one had simply omitted 'intercepts' in the normalization dictionary (as was the case for normalized variances).
+The same result would have obtained if one had simply omitted 'intercepts' in the normalization dictionary.

 The model shown below deliberately uses too many normalizations in order to make the results comparable with the parameters from the CHS replication